19 Fall Science Activities

 STEM Activities to Bring Autumn Themes to Science Class

 1. Invisible Ink with Turmeric

 The same turmeric you might have out for Autumn cooking or as a seasoning at Thanksgiving, can be used as a revealing agent in the Secret Messages With Invisible Ink! chemistry activity.
 Write secret messages and then decode them using the kitchen spice.
 Investigate to find out what other foods or substances work as a decoding agent and why!
-(For other chemistry lessons and activities, see 15+ STEM Lessons and Activities to Teach Chemical Reactions.
+(For other chemistry lessons and activities, see Teach Chemical Reactions - 20+ Chemistry Lessons and Activities.
 For other fun "magical" science activities, see the suggestions from this week of wizard-themed STEM.

 2. Leaf Colors

 What pigments make up the beautiful colors associated with many Autumn leaves?
 With the Find the Hidden Colors of Leaves activity, students use paper chromatography to see the individual color pigments that make up a leaf's color.
 (Note: for students interested in using paper chromatography for an independent science project, the Candy Chromatography Kit is available and can be used for leaf, candy, flower, and marker projects.)

 3. How Many Seeds?